aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 - If you are on first, does it matter whether the catcher catches the ball?
 - What are the three signs, and what does each one mean?
 - Where do your hands go when you slide, and why?
+- On the game field, what do you do instead of sliding?

+## Field Conditions: Sliding Policy

+When the game field is hard-packed, sliding on it is not worth the injury risk.
+Raspberries and caught cleats on baked dirt are a different thing than sliding on a mat or on grass.

+**The policy:**

+- **Sliding is practiced on grass in the outfield, on mats, always.** Never on the infield dirt, not even one demonstration rep.
+- **On the game field, runners stop on the base under control.** See [Stopping on the Base](#stopping-on-the-base).
+- **Every game and drill in this guide enforces the stop, not the slide.** The technique rules have been changed accordingly.

+**Keep teaching the slide anyway.** Two reasons.
+Field conditions change and you will get a soft field at some point this season.
+More importantly, a girl racing a throw will sometimes slide on instinct no matter what you told her, and a taught slide on a hard field is far safer than a panicked one.
+You are not removing the skill, you are changing the default.

+**Say it out loud at the start of practice and again before the first game.** Do not assume they will infer it from the drills.

 ## Compressed Plan: One Practice Before Games